nilosweden/mvc/README.md

 # mvc
-Simple MVC Framework for PHP
+Simple MVC Framework for PHP 7 (only)

 ##Use
 When creating a new controller, the name of the controller will be the route/url.
 This framework will also make sure that the correct number of parameters are passed to the functions inside your controller.